siriwatknp/material-ui/packages/mui-joy/DISCUSSION.md

 <img src="https://user-images.githubusercontent.com/18292247/136911050-6107eac6-36ad-4491-bd0d-cd1c70868ffe.jpg" style="width: 700px; max-width: 100%;" />

+> This picture above illustrate the terms `design system`, `theme` and `colorSchemes`.
+This does not mean that Joy will provide Material & iOS Theme by default.

 ### 2. Adopting CSS variables

 CSS variables will play an important role in Joy.
 It allows for building APIs that provide a much better customization experience and with a [high percentage of browsers](https://caniuse.com/css-variables) supporting it already, we are confident to bring it on.
 Some highlights of things we can do with it:

 #### 2.1 Perfect dark mode

 The flashy dark mode problem is one we've been aware of for some time now.
 With CSS variables, we can create a stylesheet that contains all of the color schemes at build time and then pick the right color when users enter the website.
+The picture below shows the high level flow of how perfect dark mode can be achieved.

+![Group 43](https://user-images.githubusercontent.com/18292247/136911533-7eefc155-5813-4f21-b057-5d1dac668540.jpg)

 To understand more details about it, check [the dedicated RFC](https://github.com/mui-org/material-ui/issues/27651).

-![Group 43](https://user-images.githubusercontent.com/18292247/136911533-7eefc155-5813-4f21-b057-5d1dac668540.jpg)

-> This picture above illustrate the terms `design system`, `theme` and `colorSchemes`.
-This does not mean that Joy will provide Material & iOS Theme by default.

 #### 2.2 Component customization via variables